jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Widgets.md

 ## Change the widget behavior

 By default when tapping on a widget you are directed to the corresponding jig.
 You can change the behavior of the widget by adding an `onPress` event to the widget configuration.
 The `onPress` is configured with an action, which is triggered when pressing on the `widget`.
-Use IntelliSense to see the available list of actions.&#x20;
+Use IntelliSense to see the available list of actions.

 :::CodeblockTabs
 jig.jigx